pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"lost-exception"+OR+"W0150")

 ### [W0199](#W0199) (assert-on-tuple)<a name="W0199"></a>
 Assert called on a 2-uple.
-Did you mean 'assert x,y'?
+Did you mean 'assert x,y'?.

 A call of assert on a tuple will always evaluate to true if the tuple is not empty, and will always evaluate to false if it is.

 **:x: Incorrect code**